AMarete/SnpRecode/README.md

 author: andrew.marete@canada.ca, (C), 2020

-snprecode is a helper utility to convert between various genotype formats specifically for fimpute software<br/>
+snprecode is a helper utility to convert between various genotype formats specifically for fimpute software.<br/>
-Fimpute is a powerful software that accepts and generates genotypes in specific format.<br/> Format conversion software does not come standard with the distribution of fimpute executable<br/>
-This software aims to bridge this gap by:<br/>
+Fimpute is a large scale genotype imputation software designed for use where hundreds of thousands of individuals are genotyped with different panels.
+Fimpute accepts and generates genotypes in specific format.
+Format conversion software does not come standard with the distribution of fimpute executable. snprecode software aims to bridge this gap by:<br/>

     simulatneously seemless conversion of upto 10 chips from vcf and/or ped/map to fimpute acceptable format Conversion from fimpute to vcf or ped/map format